Pulitzers honor coronavirus pandemic, US protest coverage

-The breaking news prize for protest coverage was shared by 10 AP photographers.
-One widely reproduced photograph by Julio Cortez on the night of May 28 in riot-torn Minneapolis shows a lone, silhouetted protester running with an upside-down American flag past a burning liquor store.
+The breaking news photography prize was shared by 10 AP photographers for their coverage of the protests set off by Floyd's killing.
+One widely published photograph by Julio Cortez on the night of May 28 in riot-torn Minneapolis showed a lone, silhouetted protester running with an upside-down American flag past a burning liquor store.

+“Everybody, not just myself, has given up something to go cover this stuff,” Cortez said.
+“To be an illegal immigrant kid who now has a piece of the AP history is just insane.
+I’m just super proud of everyone’s work.”

-“It is a tremendous honor to win not only one, but two Pulitzer Prizes for photography, and a true testament to the talent and dedication of AP photojournalists,” said AP President and CEO Gary Pruitt.
-“These photographers told the stories of the year through remarkable and unforgettable images that resonated around the world.”
+AP President and CEO Gary Pruitt said the two prizes are a "true testament to the talent and dedication of AP photojournalists.”
+He added: “These photographers told the stories of the year through remarkable and unforgettable images that resonated around the world.”

-The Star Tribune won for breaking news for its coverage of the May 25, 2020 killing of Floyd and the resulting civil unrest that tore through the city.
-Floyd, a Black man, died as he was being pinned to the ground by a white Minneapolis police officer.

-Video of the killing sparked a wave of protests, first in the Twin Cities and then nationwide.

-Star Tribune journalists covered the rage in Minneapolis, where protesters burned buildings including a police station.

-The officer who kneeled on Floyd's neck for 9 minutes, 29 seconds was later convicted of murder.

-The New York Times won its public service prize for pandemic coverage the judges said was “courageous, prescient and sweeping coverage” and “filled the data vacuum” for the general public.
-Wesley Morris of the Times won for criticism touching on the intersection of race and culture.
+The New York Times received its public service prize for pandemic coverage that the judges said was “courageous, prescient and sweeping" and “filled a data vacuum” that helped better prepare the public.
+Wesley Morris of the Times won for criticism, for his writing on the intersection of race and culture.

+Similarly, the prize for commentary went to Michael Paul Williams of the Richmond Times-Dispatch in Virginia for a series of columns on dismantling Confederate monuments in Richmond following Floyd’s death.

+And Star Tribune journalists were honored for covering the rage in Minneapolis, where protesters burned buildings, including a police station, in the wake of Floyd's death.
+The Black man died after a white Minneapolis police officer pinned him to the ground with his knee on Floyd's neck for up to 9 1/2 minutes.
+The officer was later convicted of murder.

+BuzzFeed News won its first Pulitzer, in international reporting, for a series by Megha Rajagopalan, Alison Killing and Christo Buschek on the infrastructure built by the Chinese government for the mass detention of Muslims.

+Also, BuzzFeed News and the International Consortium of Journalists were finalists in that category for an expose on the global banking industry’s role in money laundering.
+A former U.S. Treasury Department employee was sentenced to six months in prison this month for leaking the trove of confidential financial reports that served as the basis for the series.

-The Boston Globe received the investigative reporting Pulitzer for a series demonstrating how poor government oversight imperils road safety.
+Matt Rocheleau, Vernal Coleman, Laura Crimaldi, Evan Allen and Brendan McCarthy of The Boston Globe received the investigative reporting Pulitzer for a series demonstrating the systematic failure by state governments to share information about dangerous truck drivers.

-Boston Globe editor Brian McGrory praised his staff’s winning coverage for the investigative reporting Pulitzer.

-“Globe journalists covering that deadly crash on an isolated stretch of highway in New Hampshire quickly discovered an appalling number of lapses on the part of our government, and wouldn’t let go,” McGrory said.
-“They pried out an enormous amount of vital data.
-They practiced tireless shoe-leather reporting.
-What they produced has created immediate reforms, resulted in deadly drivers being taken off the road, and has surely saved lives.”

 Bystanders watch as police walk down a street May 28, 2020, in St. Paul, Minn.
 Protests over the death of George Floyd, a black man who died in police custody, broke out in Minneapolis for a third straight night.
 The image was part of a series of photographs by The Associated Press that won the 2021 Pulitzer Prize for breaking news photography.
 (AP Photo/John Minchillo)